Autumn Beginners Neurofeedback Workshop

 Technical and Hardware

-Dr Bev Steffert is an Educational psychologist and Neurofeedback practitioner.
+Dr Bev Steffert is an Psychologist, Neuropsychologist and Neurofeedback practitioner.

 Dr Tony Steffert is a EEG technician, clinician and researcher in Neurofeedback, EEG and Sonification.